 Research and Scholarship

 Each of the three divisions has approximately $80,000 to allocate for their faculty’s research and development.
 Generally proposals are accepted early in the academic year for research & development activities that will take place that academic year or the following summer.
-All three have a deadline in the fall (usually in the beginning of Block 3).
+Typically, the call is issued via email in the fall, with the deadline in the beginning of Block 3.

 Grants for faculty who involve students in the faculty member’s research activities and provide these students with a first-hand research experience as undergraduates.
 The grant pays $4,000 to the students for a ten-week commitment.
 Faculty mentors receive up to $500 for research expenses.
-Generally due in Block 6.
+Typically, the call is issued via email in Block 5, with the deadline in Block 6.

 The Dean's Office and the Asian Studies Program have established a research fund for Colorado College faculty who participate in a variety of Asian-related activities.
 Through the terms of the Gaylord Endowment for Pacific Areas Studies, the Dean's Office and the Asian Studies Program support projects in or about countries/regions that touch on the Pacific Ocean.
 Typically, the call is issued via email and in the faculty digest in Block 2, with the deadline in Block 3.
 There is often a second call in block 6 with a deadline near or during spring break.
 In both fall and spring, after reviewing proposals, funding recommendations are put forward by an Asian Studies ad hoc faculty committee, but these decisions are then finalized through the Dean's office.
 Feel free to e-mail the Director of the Asian Studies program should you have any questions.